Equinix

-Equinix Inc. is an American multinational company headquartered in Redwood City, California.
-It specializes in internet connectivity and data center colocation centers, commonly known as carrier hotels.
-The company converted to a real estate investment trust (REIT) in January 2015.

-Equinix Inc. has been described as a leader in the global data center industry.
-As of 2025, it operates 260 data centers in 33 countries across five continents.
-Equinix is listed on the Nasdaq stock exchange under the ticker symbol EQIX.
-As of December 2023, it employed approximately 13,000 people worldwide.
+Equinix Inc., is an American multinational internet and data center company headquartered in Redwood City, California.
+It specialized in internet connectivity and data center colocation centers, commonly known as carrier hotels, until the company converted to a real estate investment trust (REIT) in January 2015.
+It is listed on the Nasdaq stock exchange under the ticker symbol EQIX.
+As of 2025, the company operates 260 data centers in 33 countries, across five continents and employed more than 13,000 people worldwide.

 History

-Equinix, Inc. was founded in 1998 by Al Avery and Jay Adelson, who were two facilities managers at Digital Equipment Corporation.
+Equinix, Inc., was founded in 1998 by Al Avery and Jay Adelson, who were two facilities managers at Digital Equipment Corporation (DEC).
 The firm promoted its data center platform as a neutral place where competing networks could connect and share data traffic.
-The firm capitalized on the "network effect" through which each new customer would broaden the appeal of its platform.
-It expanded to Asia-Pacific in October 2002 and Europe in 2007, followed by Latin America in 2011, and the Middle East in 2013.
+The firm capitalized on the "network effect", through which each new customer would broaden the appeal of its platform.
+It expanded to the Asia-Pacific in October 2002 and Europe in 2007, followed by Latin America in 2011 and the Middle East in 2013.

-In 2018, according to Sludge, Equinix signed three contracts with the U.S. Customs and Border Protection to provide technology support equipment totaling over $5 million.
+In 2018, according to Sludge, Equinix signed three contracts with the U.S. Customs and Border Protection (CBP) to provide technology support equipment totaling over $5 million.
 In September 2020, the company shifted its branding, describing itself as a "digital infrastructure company".

-Equinix data centers in London, UK engaged with designer Maximilian Raynor, who created a dress from its repurposed data center equipment.
+Equinix data centers in London, UK, engaged with designer Maximilian Raynor, who created a dress from its repurposed data center equipment.
 The wearable art dress was constructed from 3,600 meters of network cables and was revealed at Raynor's London Fashion Week pre-show in February 2025.